-Independent Living Services for Foster Children (LINKS)
+Independent Living Services for Foster Children

-The Independent Living Services for Foster Children (NC LINKS) provides services and resources to:
+To improve outcomes, the Independent Living Services for Foster Children (NC LINKS) provides services and resources to:

 The NC LINKS Program

 A youth or young adult will receive LINKS services or funding if they are a willing and active participant in the assessment, planning and service implementation.
 Those who refuse services can later change their minds if they are still eligible.